 Whether you choose printed invitations, digital invitations, or a combination of both, consistency in your RSVP process is key.
 Include your wedding website URL and digital RSVP link prominently on every invitation.
 For older family members who may be less comfortable with technology, consider providing a phone number or a simple reply mechanism alongside the digital option.

 Track RSVPs weekly and flag any non-responders for follow-up.
-Filipino wedding culture sometimes includes an unspoken expectation that all invited guests will attend, which can lead to delayed responses.
+Australian wedding culture sometimes includes an unspoken expectation that all invited guests will attend, which can lead to delayed responses.
 A gentle follow-up message two weeks before your deadline, sent via group chat or personal text, usually generates a wave of responses.
 Your coordinator can also assist with follow-up calls to ensure you have accurate numbers for your caterer.

 The Final Month: Confirm Everything Twice